greenelab/shared-latent-space/README.md

 The pickle files for MNIST and ICVL are both too big to include on the repo.
 They are publically available and I will later provide an easy way to download them that will be consistent among platforms.
 You should consider changing the layout of the model, which is controlled in the intialization of the model_parameters object in main_file.py.
-You can also control the noise leve as a parameter to the train function also located inside main_file.py.
+You can also control the noise level as a parameter to the train function also located inside main_file.py.

 ### Changing Datasets